Peter Zeihan: Career

 After completing his education, Zeihan worked for the American embassy in Australia and at the Center for Political and Strategic Studies, a think tank founded by Susan Eisenhower.

 In 2000, Zeihan joined the Austin, Texas-based geopolitical intelligence firm Stratfor as an analyst.
 Over 12 years, he rose to the position of vice president.

 He left Stratfor in 2012 to establish Zeihan on Geopolitics, a consulting firm serving energy companies, financial institutions, business associations, agricultural organizations, universities, and government entities.

 Writings

 While at Stratfor, Zeihan co-authored his first book, A Crucible of Nations, with Lauren Goodrich in 2011.
+He also contributed to Stratfor’s 2010 “Decade Forecast,” stating, “we expect the economic collapse of China in this coming decade,” and arguing that structural imbalances would push the system to a “break point” that would shatter the Chinese economic model.

 In 2014, he published The Accidental Superpower, which explores the influence of geography on economic, industrial, and military competitiveness.
 The book emphasizes the strategic importance of navigable rivers, ocean access, transportation infrastructure, and demographic trends.

 Subsequent works include The Absent Superpower (2017), Disunited Nations (2020), and The End of the World Is Just the Beginning (2022), each expanding on geopolitical trends, demographic shifts, and the future of globalism.